Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Acknowledgement control packets are used to provide delivery status of data packets.
-These packets may also carry some additional information from the receiver like RTT, bandwidth, receiving speed, etc. The CIF of ACK control packet is expanded as the following.
+These packets may also carry some additional information from the receiver like RTT, bandwidth, receiving speed, etc. The CIF of the ACK control packet is expanded as the following.

 ~~~